derhansen/sf_event_mgt/Documentation/Introduction/Thanks/Index.rst

 * Christoph Lehmann for several Pull Requests
 * Christoph Lehmann from networkteam GmbH for sponsoring the backport of user generated content in custom notifications.
 * Der PARITÄTISCHE Wohlfahrtsverband Hamburg e.V. for sponsoring the GDPR clean command
+* mediaconcept GmbH for sponsoring the metadata feature for events